-- Indoor Hospitality must operate in adherence to Government regulations in relation to evidence of COVID-19 vaccination or immunity following recovery. - Outdoor Hospitality can continue to operate for customers who are unable to provide evidence of COVID-19 vaccination or immunity following recovery. - A maximum of 6 persons aged 13 or over are permitted at a table.
-This limit of 6 does not include accompanying children aged 12 or younger.
-The total combined capacity at a table cannot exceed 15 overall (max.
-6 persons aged 13 and over). - Physical distancing of at least 1 metre should be maintained between people seated at tables. - Physical distancing of a minimum of 1 metre is required between the outer edges of the party (back of chair to back of chair). - Customers can avail of table service only and may not approach or order from the bar or other counter. - COVID-19 Contact Tracing is required. - Infection Prevention Control measures such as ventilation, physical distancing, cleaning, face coverings, maintaining good hand and respiratory hygiene and staying at home if feeling unwell should be adhered to. - Face coverings should be worn by customers at all times other than when seated at their table. - Employees must wear face masks at all times. - The premises must be controlled and manned by personnel ensuring a managed flow. - Music performance, dancing or other entertainment or mingling between tables is not allowed. - Multiple tables can be booked outdoors.
-Multiple table bookings are not permitted indoors. - Premises must be clear of all customers by 11.30pm.
+- Indoor Hospitality must operate in adherence to Government regulations in relation to evidence of COVID-19 vaccination or immunity following recovery. - Outdoor Hospitality can continue to operate for customers who are unable to provide evidence of COVID-19 vaccination or immunity following recovery. - A maximum of 15 people including no more than 10 adults may be seated at a table. - Physical distancing is considered to be the distance between people seated at separate tables i.e. back of chair to back of chair. - Customers can avail of both table service and service from a food service counter (e.g. carvery, self service or buffet). - COVID-19 Contact Tracing is required. - Infection Prevention Control measures such as ventilation, physical distancing, cleaning, face coverings, maintaining good hand and respiratory hygiene and staying at home if feeling unwell should be adhered to. - Face coverings should be worn by customers at all times other than when seated at their table. - Employees must wear face masks at all times. - The premises should be controlled and manned by personnel ensuring a managed flow. - Music performance and entertainment is now allowed, however, it should be on a seated basis only. - It is recommended that dancing or intermingling between tables should not take place. - Multiple tables can be booked outdoors and indoors.